alabou/NMOS-MatroxOnly/NMOS With Privacy Encryption.md

 Each `ext_privacy` transport parameter MUST have an associated constraint that indicates either that the parameter is unconstrained, allowing any valid value, or that it is constrained to a specific set of allowable values.
 A parameter identified as `read-only` in the parameter definitions table MUST always be constrained to a single value.
 A Sender/Receiver MUST fail an activation if any IS-05 `ext_privacy` transport parameter violates its defined constraints.

+The constraints endpoint of parameters `ext_privacy_protocol`, `ext_privacy_mode` of Senders and Receivers MUST list all the supported protocols and modes.

+Sender/Receiver constraints associated with parameters `ext_privacy_protocol` and `ext_privacy_mode` MUST declare all the supported protocols and modes.
+These parameters MUST NOT be unconstrained.

 ### Protocol
 The `protocol` parameter MUST be one of: "RTP", "RTP_KV", "UDP", "UDP_KV", "USB", "USB_KV", "SRT", "RTSP", "RTSP_KV", "NULL"

-> Note: The "NULL" protocol value is used in PEP extended transport parameters to indicate that privacy encryption is not available / disabled.
+If privacy encryption is disabled or not supported by a Sender/Receiver and the `ext_privacy` transport parameters are present, the "NULL" protocol MUST be used for the active and staged `ext_privacy_protocol` extended transport parameters to indicate that privacy encryption is not available / disabled.
+The associated constraints MUST allow only the "NULL" protocol when an active or staged `ext_privacy_protocol` value is "NULL".

 The `protocol` "RTP" MUST be supported by all devices implementing [TR-10-13][] for the `urn:x-nmos:transport:rtp`, `urn:x-nmos:transport:rtp.mcast` and `urn:x-nmos:transport:rtp.ucast` transports.